80S FASHION FOR MEN

-My Personal Experience with Eighties ClothesI have to admit it, buy I wasn't the most fashion conscious person in the 80s, and I became rather confused by all of the loud clothing styles that were around at the time.
+My Personal Experience with Eighties ClothesI have to admit, I wasn't the most fashion conscious person in the 80s, and I became rather confused by all of the loud clothing styles that were around at the time.
 Subtlety just wasn't an option back in the eighties!
 I did buy a pair of chinos in 1989 when they came back in to fashion (it's highly possible that they didn't come back into fashion, especially if I was wearing them), but I do remember Holly Johnson singing about "Americanos, blue jeans and chinos", and Fosters displaying them them in their shop window - whatever happened to Fosters?

 Well, that was just one of many fashion disasters I brought upon myself during the eighties.
 Why on earth did I think that I was going to look cool in a pair of white shoes with jeans?
-And besides, I used to get into a right mess with the bottle of white, liquid polish which never really seemed to dry properly - the leg bottoms of my jeans were eventually covered in white stains - not a good look!
+And besides, I used to get into a right mess with the bottle of white, liquid polish which never really seemed to dry properly - the leg bottoms of my jeans were eventually covered in white stains, which not a good look!

-Well, you can't blame me for sticking to run-of-the-mill attire these days - I think it's safer that way!
+Well, you can't blame me for sticking to more run-of-the-mill attire these days - I think it's safer that way.

 I do remember many of my friends suddenly starting to boast about the fact that they were wearing Boxer shorts in the late 80's.
 An old school friend who had started a market stall tried to sell me a job lot, but I wasn't having any of it.
 I couldn't stand the things back then, and I still won't go near them today.
 What is the point of them anyway?
 They don't hold anything in place!

 And while I'm on the subject, why is it so hard to buy a decent pair of Y fronts these days?
 You used to be able to walk into Marks & Spencer and buy a superb pair of pants with decent elastic.
 These days, they all seem to be loose around the crotch area.